ElvisWang2010/WROFE-2025/README.md

 Although the redesigned chassis offers significant improvements in modularity and sensor integration, it is not without challenges.
 The tall vertical structure increases air drag and introduces slight flex during high-speed operation, particularly when carrying additional sensors at the top.
 The frame’s precision mounting points demand tight tolerances, making small print variations more noticeable during assembly.
 Cable management also becomes more complex due to limited internal routing space, requiring external clips or channels to maintain a clean layout.

 ---
-### Use
+### Utilization
 Our custom 3D-printed chassis was carefully designed to house all the key electronic components required for our autonomous car.
-The lower compartment securely holds the battery and RRC (ROS Robot Controller) expansion board, ensuring a low center of gravity for better stability and weight distribution.
-Just above that, a dedicated mounting section was created for the d.
+The lower compartment securely holds the battery and a part of the servo motor, ensuring a low center of gravity for better stability and weight distribution.
+Just above that, a dedicated mounting section was created for the RRC (ROS Robot Controller) expansion board.
 On the upper frame, we integrated a platform for the Raspberry Pi 5, which serves as the main processing unit for camera and sensor data.
 The long arm at the vertex of the chassis secures our camera.
 Right beneath it, there is a custom slot specifically designed to secure our ESC.

 </br>